 I graduated from the University of Georgia with a BS in animal science, then earned my MBA from Florida State University.
 I also completed doctoral work at Florida State in finance, leaving ABD (all but dissertation).
 Unfortunately, it remains ABD to this day (and that was a long time ago…).

 I have been happily employed at Mary Baldwin College since the fall of 1992, initially serving in both the Residential College for Women (RCW) and the Adult Degree Program (ADP).
-In 2003, I became a full-time ADP faculty member, although I continue to teach on-campus classes in statistics and finance.
-As a Mary Baldwin faculty member, I have served in numerous administrative positions, currently serving as the co-chair of the Business Department and the Staunton regional director for ADP.

 I particularly enjoy my collaborations with adult and young women students in furthering their understanding of numbers.
 Being conversant in the language of numbers gives us the ability to be critical readers of statistical information and to more fully analyze the financial health of business entities.
-I am very excited by the new sustainability focus of the business discipline.
+I am very excited by the sustainability focus of the business discipline.
 We will be helping the future leaders of our country evaluate the health and well-being of the economy in a more holistic way and with a longer-term perspective than is currently the case.
 In this capacity, I hope that our department, as well as our college, helps the students we work with to see the world as a place in which they make a difference every day.

 Joseph Sprangel, Jr.

-Joseph R. Sprangel Jr. (Joe) is an assistant professor of business administration and department co-chair for Mary Baldwin College.
+Joseph R. Sprangel Jr. (Joe) is an associate professor of business administration and department co-chair for Mary Baldwin College.
 He currently holds the H. Gordon & Mary Beth Reed Smyth Chair of Business Administration.
 His teaching focus is on sustainable development or “triple bottom line ” business management with course offerings of Business Senior Seminar, Management Principles, Perspectives in Sustainability, Project Management, and Strategy & Sustainability in Business Decisions.
 His research areas of interest are business adoption and entrepreneurial startups focused on sustainable development practices.